-Bonestroo: Customers will lean more towards doing their business via the web, and rental stores will, in turn, be able to do more business with less staffing costs (saving on phone staff that are answering routine questions that can be taken care of with better websites).
-They’ll take more orders via the web, make reservations, etc.
+Bonestroo: Customers will more towards doing more of the business via the web so that rental stores can do more business with less staffing costs (saving on phone staff that are answering routine questions that can be taken care of with better websites) and taking orders via the web on sales items, doing reservations, etc.

 Haley: A customer wants to know that we will have the equipment when they need it.
 They need to know that it is the right tool for the job.
 A customer wants to know that it is in good working order.
 They also want to have multiple methods of accessing this information.
 Technology will assist in providing this information via the channels available.
 Instant access to information will be required.